TheOdinProject/curriculum/html_css/v2/foundations/html-foundations/working-with-text.md

 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

 When the browser encounters new lines like this in your html it will compress it down into one single space.
-The result of which, is all our text is clumped together into one long line of text.
+The result of which is that all our text is clumped together into one long line of text.

 If we want to create paragraphs in html we need to use the paragraph element which will add a newline after each of our paragraphs.
 A paragraph element is defined by wrapping text content with a `<p>` tag.